Honey Bee Colonies

 About Honey Bee Colonies

-A superorganism is an organised society or group consisting of many individuals, that together function as a whole unit.
+A superorganism is an organised group consisting of many individuals, that together function as a whole unit.
 This efficient organisation of a colony is vital, and all of the bees play an important role in the nest or hive

 How Many Bees In A Honey Bee Colony?